3 Producing microlearning delivery

 - Invite guest speaker, or co-presenter to co-present with you.
 You can include slides and record on video conferencing platform.
 In this case, it is a good idea to record with cameras turned on so students can see presenters while watching the slides.

-However, there are some aspects of recordings that do not need to be pristine when considering audio quality.
-Background sounds, unless loud or disruptive, or particularly irritating, tend not to impact on lease of listening, so mild car and traffic sounds and bird calls are usually fine.
-The key litmus test question for audio quality is to ask: ‘Is it easy to listen to?’
+There are aspects of recordings that do not need to be pristine when considering audio quality.
+Background sounds, unless loud or disruptive, or particularly irritating, tend not to impact on ease of listening, e.g., mild car and traffic sounds and bird calls are usually fine.
+The best litmus test question for audio quality is to ask: 'Is it easy to listen to?'
 But if audio quality is poor to the point where it is not easy to hear or listen to, you may need to re-record.
-A second option could be using audio enhancement features in recording software.
-That aside, a natural and relaxed sounding voice usually works well, this is because it tends to produce a warm conversational tone, which students prefer because they find it ‘relatable’ and personal (Kossen & Ooi, 2021).
+A second option is using audio enhancement features in recording software.
+That aside, a natural and relaxed sounding voice usually works well, because it tends to produce a warm conversational tone, which students prefer, they find it more ‘relatable’ and more personal (Kossen & Ooi, 2021).

 Vocalised fillers like ums and aahs are fine as they can add to the conversational style learners find more relatable, so I leave some of these in.
-But if they are too frequent, they become distracting and detract from ease of listening, in which case they should be edited out.
-Auto removal functions for removing unwanted sounds like umms and aarrhs are becoming standard in editing software, making their removal easy.
-It is worth noting that people generally overlook the power they hold to leverage their own individual voice qualities and natural aspects of the way they speak as a means for increasing ease of listening and thereby relatability.
-However, good presenters tend to be more aware of this.
+But when they are too frequent, they become distracting and detract from ease of listening, in which case consider editing them out.
+Auto removal functions for removing unwanted sounds like umms and aarrhs are becoming standard in editing software, making removal much easier.
+It is just worth noting here, that people often overlook the power they hold to leverage their own individual voice qualities for increasing impact and ease of listening.
+Perhaps not surprisingly, good presenters are often more aware of this.

 Variation and novelty: presentation styles and formats